VIGIL: Part-Grounded Structured Reasoning for Generalizable Deepfake Detection: Method

 The contextual part path further employs a stage-gated injection mechanism: part-level evidence (Eq.~\eqref{eq:injection}, right) is injected only when a part token appears within the \texttt{<part\_evidence>} block during autoregressive generation; when the same token appears in the \texttt{<planning>} block, no part evidence is injected ($\hat{\mathbf{h}}_k \!=\! \mathbf{h}_k$).
-Since $\mathbf{e}_g$ is a single aggregated vector, the model cannot infer individual part-level anomalies from it.
-The stage-gated design thus ensures that part selection during planning is driven by the model's own visual assessment, not by external signal strength.
+This ensures that part selection during planning is driven by the model's own visual assessment, not by external signal strength.

-\textbf{Semantic Binding of Part Tokens.} Each part token's embedding is constructed from the mask-pooled features of its corresponding anatomical region (Eq.~\ref{eq:part_embed}), so the injected evidence encodes region-specific visual content rather than serving as a mere textual trigger.
-This binding is essential for the plan-then-examine pipeline: during planning, part tokens carry only their semantic identity; during examination, the stage-gated mechanism enriches them with dedicated forensic evidence, enabling the model to reason over concrete regional signals rather than abstract labels.
-We empirically find that replacing all forensic embeddings with zero vectors while preserving the part token vocabulary leads to a notable performance drop, confirming that the model relies on injected evidence content rather than token identity alone.
-During RL (Stage~3), $R_{\text{part}}$ penalizes references to non-visible parts, and plan-evidence consistency ensures that planned parts must reappear with substantive analysis.
+\textbf{Semantic Binding of Part Tokens.} Each part token is bound to mask-pooled features of its corresponding anatomical region (Eq.~\ref{eq:part_embed}), so the examination stage receives region-specific visual content rather than a textual trigger.
+Additional implementation details are in the supplementary material.